naftalic/ddmif/causal_inference.md

 Unbiasedness means that if we could take as many random samples on $y$ as we want from the population and compute an estimate each time, the average of the estimates $\widehat{\beta}$ would be equal to $\beta$.

-There are five assumptions that must be met for the OLS estimator to be unbiased:
+There are multiple assumptions that must be met for the OLS estimator to be unbiased:

 * Linearity: The population relationship between the randoms $x$ and $u$ and $y$ is linear: $y=\beta_0+\beta_1 x+u$.
 It implies that $y$ is also random.
 * Sampling: We draw random samples of size $n$ from the population: $y_i=\beta_0+\beta_1x_i+u_i$